Der kleine Vampir – Neue Abenteuer: Episodes

 Stöbermann is certain: vampires are hiding in the old windmill.
 Although Anton tries to stop Stöbermann, last one finds Rüdiger's coffin.
 After opening, it seems to be empty.
 The vampire family travelled back to their own crypt to pick up a blood-red ruby.
-It is a floating trophy which is to win during the International Vampire Party and was granted to the Schlottersteins 130 years earlier.
-There is now a panic as the blood-red ruby can't be found.
+It is a floating trophy which is to win during the International Vampire Party and was granted to the Schlottersteins 130 years earlier, but the blood-red ruby is missing.
 Rüdiger's great parents Sabine der Schrecklichen and Wilhelm dem Wüsten assume the ruby was stolen by vampire hunter Kuno Bösermann after he stabbed vampire Viktoria die Unglückliche.
 Dismayed they head back to the old windmill.
 When Anton hears about the missing ruby, he starts an investigation.
 It turns out Kuno's real last name is Stöbermann and the grandfather of doctor Stöbermann.
 Anton, Anna and Rüdiger sneak into his house and find the ruby.